-Remembering Sir George Shearing born this day 1919
+Remembering Sir George Shearing born February 14th 1919

 Sir George Shearing, born on August 13th 1919 and died on February 14th 2011.
 He was one of the world’s most influential and admired jazz pianists, bandleaders and composers.
 He composed over 300 titles, including the well-known jazz standard Lullaby of Birdland.